ramanathanMuthuraman/react-isomorphic-boilerplate/README.md

 # Installation

-Downlaod the repo and navigate to the root folder in the command prompt, execute the below command, to get the dependencies installed
+Downlaod the repo and navigate to the root folder and install the dependencies

 ```
 npm install